Blog

 Examples of Positive Discipline

-1. Time-ins
+1. Time-Ins

-Instead of automatically sending your child to time-out, consider that the reason they may be acting out is due to a lack of attention.
+Instead of automatically sending your child to time-out, consider that the reason they may be acting out is a lack of attention.
 If that is the case, time-outs will only make them more frustrated.
 A time-in, however, is when you take the time to sit with your child after they have made a poor decision.

-2. Redirect bad behavior
+2. Redirect Bad Behavior

-3. Use encouragement
+3. Use Encouragement

 One of the best ways to enact positive discipline is to use encouragement regularly.
 Good behavior should be verbally rewarded at the very least, especially if it does not happen often.

 When your child feels affirmed in the good that they are doing, the chances of them continuing to enact those positive behaviors are much higher.
-Next time your child makes good decisions, especially on their own, make sure you tell them how proud you are and why their good behavior makes a difference.
+Next time your child makes good decisions, especially on their own, tell them how proud you are and why their good behavior makes a difference.

-4. Give selective attention
+4. Give Selective Attention

 Discipline vs. Abuse: A Thin Line